API Reference

 async def create_session(self: DBConnect) -> AsyncSession:

 Creates a new session.
-Used internally by the library - you’ll probably never need to call it directly, but it’s good to know it exists.
+Used internally by the library.
+You may never need to call it directly.

 session_maker